Bhoomi Movie Review: Revenge Is Served Stale And It's More On Us!

 Direction

 What's Bollywood sudden obsession with rape-revenge dramas?
-We already had Kaabil, Maatr and Mom this year and Bhoomi too trends on a similar path.
+We already had Kaabil, Maatr and Mom this year and Bhoomi too, trends on a similar path.
 Only this one takes you back in time as Omung Kumar's treatment to the film looks outdated.

 Agreed that Bhoomi supposedly draws inspiration from real-life incidents but, what's the excuse here for presenting it in such a loud and insensitive manner!
 The rape scene is disturbingly voyeuristic and leaves you squirming in your seats.

 Performances